 - D.1.a.1 Be a graduate of a college or school of veterinary medicine approved by the American Veterinary Medical Association (AVMA), or possess a certificate issued by the Educational Commission for Foreign Veterinary Graduates (ECFVG) and are legally qualified to practice veterinary medicine in some state, province, territory, or possession of the United States, Canada or another country. - D.1.a.2.
 Have demonstrated unquestionable moral character and impeccable professional behavior. - D.1.a.3.
-Complete a one year rotating internship or equivalent. - D.1.a.4.
+Complete a one year rotating internship in medicine and surgery or equivalent broad-based clinical experience. - D.1.a.4.
 Satisfactorily complete an ACVIM approved residency program in the specialty in which the candidate seeks certification. - D.1.a.5.
 Pass the general examination. - D.1.a.6.
 Submit acceptable credentials to the specialty in which the candidate seeks certification. - D.1.a.7.
-Pass the certifying examination in the specialty in which the candidate seeks certification.
+Pass the specialty examination in the specialty in which the candidate seeks certification.